Resource Management Glossary: Key Terms

 What is workforce optimization?

 Workforce optimization strategically matches employee skills and availability to project needs, maximizing productivity while maintaining team satisfaction.
-At its core, it means ensuring the right people with the right skills work on the right tasks at the right time, all while balancing operational costs, meeting project deadlines, and maintaining sustainable workloads that prevent burnout.
+At its core, it means ensuring the right people with the right skills work on the right tasks at the right time, while balancing costs, meeting deadlines, and sustaining healthy workloads.

 What are the benefits and challenges of workforce optimization?